hroncok/python-minimization/document.md

 It is important to note that optimization level 2 bytecode cache in Fedora is already partially "broken".
 In the times of Python 2 and 3.4 or less, both non-zero optimization levels shared the same bytecode cache paths.
 Hence the Fedora packages only shipped optimization level 1 `.pyo` files (`o` for optimized).

-Python 3.5 has alerted the paths to make optimization 1 and 2 cache coexistable and the `python3` package was adapted to ship all 3 levels of optimization (0, 1 and 2), but all the other packages still only ship two (0 and 1) -- [`brp-python-bytecompile` and `%py_byte_compile`](https://docs.fedoraproject.org/en-US/packaging-guidelines/Python_Appendix/#manual-bytecompilation) both only compile for the two levels.
-That means all the problems with missing bytecode cache files are actually already happening with all Fedora's Python 3 RPM packages when Python is executed with `-OO` or when `PYTHONOPTIMIZE` is set to 2+.
+Python 3.5 has altered the paths to make optimization 1 and 2 cache coexistable and the `python3` package was adapted to ship all 3 levels of optimization (0, 1 and 2), but all the other packages still only ship two (0 and 1) -- [`brp-python-bytecompile` and `%py_byte_compile`](https://docs.fedoraproject.org/en-US/packaging-guidelines/Python_Appendix/#manual-bytecompilation) both only compile for the two levels.
+That means all the problems with missing bytecode cache files are actually already happening with all Fedora's Python 3 RPM packages (except `python3-libs` itself) when Python is executed with `-OO` or when `PYTHONOPTIMIZE` is set to 2+.

 This has been the case **since Fedora 24** and **nobody has ever reported it as a problem** -- hence we might just drop the optimization level 2 bytecode cache and consider the problems an unsupported corner case.
 That would **save 5.2 MiB / 14%**.
 Technically this is wrong, but pragmatically it works just fine.